accordproject/lab-concerto-graph/README.md

 # Concerto Graph

-This project uses a [Concerto model](https://concerto.accordproject.org) to define the nodes and edges in a Neo4J graph database and uses the model to validate the properties on the nodes.
+This project uses a [Concerto model](https://concerto.accordproject.org) to define the nodes and edges in a Neo4J graph database and uses the model to validate the properties on the nodes, convert natural language queries into Neo4J Cypher queries and convert natural language text into nodes and edges in the graph.

 ![demo](demo.png)
 [Demo](src/demo/index.ts)